P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### Learning mechanism

 The learning feature of this plugin adjusts key parameters by iteratively calculating the average of the parameters when it detects a cheat or kick.

+## What is *message.yml*

+When you build PeyangSuperbAntiCheat.jar with "mvn package", "mvn shade" is automatically executed.
+You can edit this file to change the plugin messages before building.
+At build time, *message.yml* is **automatically include jar resource**.

 ---